GeoffWilliams/omadapi/README.md

 ## Upgrades

+Havent tested these procedures yet since no updates:

+### Option 1 (swap)

+Backup settings:

+settings -> maintenance -> backup -> click export, a file will be prepared and then it downloads.
+Even with just 2 access points this takes several minutes just for 2 access points.
+Mine seemed to stick on 1% but eventually worked

+Now you have a file on the server

+Shut down the pi, flash a new image on an additional SD card and then restore from backup when the new image boots.
+If there are problems just swap back to the old SD card.

+### Option 2 (in-place)

 Follow the vendor instructions to update the omada debian package.
-Once installed you have a regular Linux system with the package installed (no docker, etc - although that might be worth looking at).
+Once installed you have a regular Linux system with the package installed, so you should be able to just click the update button.

+This is riskier since your operating on a running device... upgrade breaks for some reason now you have degraded network and a broken controller.

+Also check when upgrading that any `-Xmx` options are preserved in `/opt/tplink/EAPController/bin/control.sh` to avoid getting out of memory errors after upgrading.

 ## Testing

 What testing have you done?

-* Basically none - it boots and the login screen loads
+* Boot to login screen
-* Im waiting to unpack and setup my access points
+* Login, add 2 access points
+* Perform backup

 ## Gotchas
 * Probably have to tweak the JVM args to set max heap on a low memory pi.
 This starts for me on a Pi 4 1gb but its not been running long yet
-* Might need a big-ish SD card (32gb?)
+* Might need a big-ish SD card (64gb?)
 * From tp-link?
 Please feel free to make some raspbery pi image for the community based on this!

+## Building the image

+To build the image yourself:
+1. Read the pi-gen docs at the bottom of this file to setup your build environment
+2. Clone the repo
+3. Switch to branch `omada`
+4. Adjust (or disable...) proxy configuration in `config`.
+It seems necessary to build with an apt proxy to prevent timeouts
+4. Run `build-docker.sh`
+5. Burn the `full` image that the script generates with [Balena Etcher](https://etcher.balena.io/) or similar, then put SD card in pi and power on

 ## Status
 Just for fun :) I dont have much time to maintain this so im "donating this to the community".